Types of Consumer Behavior

 For example, a consumer who is looking for a new collapsible table that can be taken for camping quickly decides on the product based on a few brands available.
 The main criteria here will be the use and the feature of the collapsible table and the budget available to him.

 Marketers should run after-sale service camps that deliver focused messaging.
 These campaigns should aim to support consumers and convince them to continue with the choice of their brand.
 These marketing campaigns should focus on building repeat purchases and referrals by offering discounts and incentives.

 Habitual Buying Behavior is depicted when a consumer has low involvement in a purchase decision.
 In this case, the consumer is perceiving only a few significant differences between brands.

 When consumers are buying products that they use for their daily routine, they do not put a lot of thought.
 They either buy their favorite brand or the one that they use regularly – or the one available in the store or the one that costs the least.

-For example, while a consumer buys a loaf of bread, he tends to buy the brand that he is familiar with without actually putting a lot of research and time.
+For example, when a consumer buys a loaf of bread, he tends to buy the brand that he is familiar with without actually putting in a lot of research and time.
 Many products fit into this category.
 Everyday use products, such as salt, sugar, biscuits, toilet paper, and black pepper all fit into this product category.

-Consumer just go for it and buy it – there is no brand loyalty.
-Consumers do not research or need information regarding purchase of such products.
+Consumers just go for it and buy it – there is no brand loyalty.
+Consumers do not research or need information regarding the purchase of such products.

 Habitual buying behavior is influenced by radio, television, and print media.
 Moreover, consumers are buying based on brand familiarity.
 Hence marketers must use repetitive advertisements to build brand familiarity.
 Further to initiate product trial, marketers should use tactics like price drop promotions and sales promotions.